 The mortgage term is the length of time you're committed to your mortgage interest rate, lender, and associated conditions.
 At TD, mortgage terms range from six months to 10 years, with five years being the most common option.
-Once your term is up, you may be able to renew your mortgage loan with a new term and rate or pay off the remaining balance.
+Once your term is up, you may be able to renew your mortgage loan with a new term and rate or pay off the remaining balance without a prepayment charge.

 What are the differences between fixed and variable interest rates?

 Another important step in the homeowners' journey is deciding what type of interest rate works best for you.